lusalman/alx-system_engineering-devops/0x00-shell_basics/README.md

-script  that creates a directory named my_first_directory in the /tmp/ directory.
+Moves the file betty in temporary folder to my_first_directory in temporary folder